AdobeDocs/campaign-web.en/help/v8/get-started/faq.md

 +++

-+++ Are there any guardrails, or limitations of the new UI?
++++ Are there any guardrails, or limitations of the new web user interface?

 Guardrails and limitations can be reviewed in [this page](../get-started/guardrails.md).
 +++